 Mr Dusty Cox

-As an educator, Dusty is Head of Jazz at the Elder Conservatorium, University of Adelaide.
-He directs the University of Adelaide Big Band, coaches small ensembles and teaches a variety of classes.
-Dusty held a similar post at the University of Natal, in Durban, South Africa.
+As an educator, Dusty's varied duties at the Elder Conservatorium have included being the Head of Jazz, directing the University of Adelaide Big Band, coaching small ensembles, 1:1 saxophone lessons and teaching a variety of academic classes including jazz theory and jazz improvisation.
+He held a similar post at the University of Natal, in Durban, South Africa.
 While in Durban, he taught and performed with Prof. Darius Brubeck (eldest son of Dave, also a pianist) in the Darius Brubeck Quintet.
 Under his direction, Big Band 1 received an 'Outstanding Performance' award from from Downbeat (jazz) magazine (USA) for 'Best Big Band'.